csc-ubc-okanagan/workshops/docs/Importing_data_sets.md

 # Importing Data Sets

-### We will the following code to import our data for the workshop.
+### We will use the following code to import our data for the workshop.

 ### Three datasets from GitHub are imported:
 * Two in CSV format: gapminder and gapminder_nas.